Valencia is God's gift to Ecuador, says Rueda

 “With the large volume of players coming (back to their national teams) from Spain, the (English) Premier League, Italy there is a very high level with the (mix of) South American talent and the culture these youngsters acquire in the competitive leagues in Europe.”

-Looking beyond the Brazil finals, Rueda said that the centenary Copa America tournament being organised in the United States in 2016 was a further step in the right direction.
+Looking beyond the Brazil finals, Rueda said that the centenary Copa America tournament being organized in the United States in 2016 was a further step in the right direction.

 “It will be the unification of the Americas … the Copa America with the Gold Cup which has also been of a high standard in recent years.
 It will be very positive for the development and maturing of Latin America’s players.”